 Avoid a Descent into the Internet Maelstrom

-The Edgar Allan Poe webquest as part of your lesson plan can be answered at the following three sites:
+The Edgar Allan Poe webquest as part of your lesson plan can be answered at the following four sites:

 - Provide the following biographical information: birthdate; birthplace; death date.